wurmlab/SBC361-programming-in-R/practical2.md

 #### Q9-B. Make the loop from Q9-A store the results to a separate vector called `sq_root_vec` instead of just printing the results.
 What's the value the 3rd iteration?
 What's the sum of the square roots of the numbers 16 to 49?

 #### Q10.
 Write a loop that iterates over all even numbers between 30 and 90.
-Each time round evaluate your function to convert kilometres into miles on the indexed value and store it in a separate vector.
+Each time around run your function to convert kilometres into miles on the indexed value and store the result in a separate vector.

 #### Q11.
-Write a loop that calculates the product of all numbers from 1 to 10 (there is a special function for that in R) and then subtracts the numbers 1 to 10 in turn, i.e.  (product)-1, then (product)-2, followed by (product)-3…  etc).
+Write a loop that calculates the population size depending on the reproduction rate over a period of 20 years.
+Use a starting population of 1000 (i.e. `pop <- 1000`) and the following vector containing the reproduction rate: `reproduction_rate <- runif(20, 0.5, 1.5)`.
+You will loop through this vector and change the value of `pop` each time through.
+Create a second output vector to store the value of `pop` for each iteration of the loop.
+Plot this value against each year (simply the numbers 1 to 20 will do).

 ### Nested Loops